manabie-com/togo/README.md

 ### Requirements

-- Implement one single API which accepts a todo task and records it
+- Implement one single API which accepts a togo task and records it
   - There is a maximum **limit of N tasks per user** that can be added **per day**.
   - Different users can have **different** maximum daily limit.
 - Write integration (functional) tests